jodelamo/esi-webpack-plugin/README.md

 > A Webpack plugin to resolve ESI includes.

-Useful in conjunction with [html-webpack-plugin](https://github.com/jantimon/html-webpack-plugin) to resolve ESI includes (using [nodesi](https://github.com/Schibsted-Tech-Polska/nodesi)) in all emitted HTML files.
+Useful in development in conjunction with [html-webpack-plugin](https://github.com/jantimon/html-webpack-plugin) to resolve ESI includes (using [nodesi](https://github.com/Schibsted-Tech-Polska/nodesi)) in all emitted HTML files.

 ## Install